-Retirement can be a wonderful thing, but it doesn’t necessarily come without its own set of challenges.
+Retirement can be a wonderful thing, but it comes without its own set of challenges.
 When you no longer have the steady income of a job, it can sometimes be a struggle to make ends meet.
 If you’re living on a fixed income or worried about how long your retirement nest egg will last, it’s important to maintain an emphasis on saving money.

-Being frugal in retirement doesn’t mean you have to live like a miser in later life.
-In this article, we’ll take a look at a dozen ways you can save more and spend less during your golden years.
+Being frugal in retirement doesn’t mean you have to live like a miser.
+In this article, I’ll take a look at a few ways you can save more and spend less during your golden years.

 Here’s How to Save Money in Retirement

-Now that you have an idea of what most people are spending money on in retirement, here’s how to save money in these areas…
+Now that you have an idea of how most people are generally spending their money in retirement, here’s how to save money in these areas.

 Table of Contents